 Too many of us get hung up on being serious with our horses.
 Letting your hair down, laughter and joy in play is a wonderful way to spend time with your horse.
 Play should be a cherished part of horsemanship.
 It sets you up for a meaningful close bond and friendship with your horse.
 It is sociable, rewarding, motivating and sets us up for success mentally, physically, socially and emotionally.
 Most of all play is fun.

 If you enjoy this as an activitiy there are many platforms you can take this up as a sport and compete, or attend clinics.
-I will not list them with links as I did on the Non Ridden Equine Association UK website.
+I will not list all of them with links as I did on the Non Ridden Equine Association UK website.
 As this was a large part in why the association was closed.
-We received a formal letter from one provider.
-In it stated sharing links to another provider she would consider prosecution of the Non Ridden Equine Association UK.
+We received a formal letter from one horse agility provider.
+In it stated sharing links to another provider she would prosecute of the Non Ridden Equine Association UK.
 The stress from legal threat along with other harrasment and bullying over the years lead to the closure of the assoication.
-So better safe than sorry none will ever be listed or recommended by myself.
-You can google and make up your own mind who you would like to join.